grymoire7/rag-search/README.md

 - Adjust the path to your OpenAI credentials
 - Check that the `data` and `indices` directories exist

-- Make some documents available in the `data` directory (it may be a tree)
+## Collect some documents
+We now need to make some documents available.
+First, pick name for this set.
+Say, "mydocs".
+Then add your docs to the `./data/mydocs` directory.
+This may be a tree of documents or even a symlink to docs.
+In the next step, your index will be created in the `./indices/mydocs` directory.

 ## Create the index
 Here the documents are split up (chunked) and sent to OpenAI a piece at a time